-Experience shows that the main reason of failing this course is insufficient preparation in basic math.
-To protect students from this failure, I offer a pre-test that can be done any time during the first two weeks of classes.
+Over the years I noted that the main reason of failing this course is insufficient preparation in basic math.
+To protect students form this failure, I offer a pre-test that can be done any time during the first week of classes.
 The result of this test does not count towards the final grade.

 The test is on WebAssig.
 It is timed and the times are very short.
 The three sections of the tests are algebra (3 minutes), exponentials/complex numbers (4 minutes) and calculus (5 minutes).
-Once you started the test, the time is clicking and there is no way to stop it (even if you log out of WebAssign, the time will keep running).
+Have a paper and pencil ready before opening the test.
+Once you started the test, the time is ticking and there is no way to stop it (even if you log out of WebAssign, the time will keep running).

 For most of you the questions will be very easy, but some of you may find them difficult.
-I ask all of you to finish the tests, preferably before the drop date of the course.
+I ask all of you to finish the tests before the due date of 1/30/2023.
 If you had difficulties answering the questions, immediately talk to me.